Colshil History, Family Crest & Coats of Arms

 Early History of the Colshil family

-Another 178 words (13 lines of text) covering the years 1418, 1424 and 1427 are included under the topic Early Colshil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Colshil research.
+Another 117 words (8 lines of text) covering the years 1418, 1424 and 1427 are included under the topic Early Colshil History in all our PDF Extended History products and printed products wherever possible.

 Colshil Spelling Variations